Organic chickens vs free range: spotlight on our poultry & eggs

 The best for our chickens and our planet

 From the minute they are born to the end of their lives, our organic chickens are given attention, great living conditions and a purely organic lifestyle.
 We are proud to take care of the whole process and ensure that the welfare of the animals is put first.
-Living organically, being free to range on their own accord and having adequate space are just a few of the key pillars of our chicken rearing practices and something we would never compromise on for profit.
-The next time you visit one of our farmshops, try our organic eggs or chicken for yourself.
-We’d love to know if you can taste the difference – we certainly can.
+Living organically, being free to range and having adequate space are the key pillars of our chicken rearing practices and something we would never compromise on.